January 25 ~ Information Is Liberating Random Kindness

 Kofi Annan

-It took Kofi Atta Annan (1938-) almost 40 years to work his way up the United Nations ladder, beginning as an administrative and budget officer in 1962 and rising to the top rung as Secretary General in 1997, the first black African elected to the position.
+It took Kofi Atta Annan (1938-2018) almost 40 years to work his way up the United Nations ladder, beginning as an administrative and budget officer in 1962 and rising to the top rung as Secretary-General in 1997, the first black African elected to the position.

 "Man doesn't know what he is capable of until he is asked," said Annan who has dedicated his life to the community of nations and is known for his compassion and straightforward honesty.

-Born in Kumasi, central Ghana, Annan is the U.N.'s seventh leader.
+Born in Kumasi, the then Gold Coast of central Ghana, Annan was the U.N.'s seventh leader.
 He and the U.N. were recipients of the 2001 Nobel Peace Prize for their efforts to achieve peace and security in the world.
-"Humanity is indivisible," said Annan.

-"Never walk into an environment and assume that you understand it better than the natives," he said in an interview with U.S. News & World Report.
+"Never walk into an environment and assume that you understand it better than the natives," he said.
 "You have to listen and look around.
 Otherwise you can make some very serious mistakes."

 Doing Well and Doing GoodThe greatest power is education.